-Where such loss or unabsorbed depreciation is not directly related to the undertakings transferred to the resulting bank. apportioned between the demerged bank and the allowed to be carried forward and set off in the hands of the demerged bank or the resulting bank.
-In other words, Amount to be carried forward - Loss of undertaking × Asset taken over by resulting bank Total asset of the demerged bank
+Where such loss or unabsorbed depreciation is not directly related to the undertakings transferred to the resulting bank.
+Such loss shall be - apportioned between the demerged bank and the resulting bank in the same proportion in which the assets of the undertakings have been retained by the demerged bank and transferred to the resulting bank; & allowed to be carried forward and set off in the hands of the demerged bank or the resulting bank.
+In other words, Amount to be carried forward - Accest taken aver hy resulting hank Loss of undertaking × Asset taken over by resulting bank Total asset of the demerged bank